 Royal Botanic Gardens

 You could spend weeks in the Royal Botanic Gardens and still discover something new every day.
 This beautiful space offers many a winding path, with huge stretches of lawn and a local pack of swans.
 Read a book or just lie on the lush grass for a lazy hour or two.
 If water is more your scene, take a punt on the lake and refuel at the nearby Terrace.
+Find out more things to do at Essential Royal Botanic Gardens experiences.

 The diverse culture of Victoria’s Indigenous peoples is celebrated through a series of artworks at Birrarung Marr.
 A winding pathway represents the eel (a traditional food source) and five shields represent the five groups of the Kulin Nation.
 Further down the river, you’ll discover Deborah Halpern’s two-headed ‘Angel’ watching your every move.
 Down at Federation Wharf, pop into Riverland or Pilgrim Bar for a tasty treat and a beverage.